 - What does the leg curl do?
 It's a hamstrings exercise that isolates and strengthens these muscles by bending your knees or "curling" your feet to your hips against resistance.

 - Are leg curls bad for your knees?
-Generally, leg curls are pretty safe for your knees, and are actually a common rehab exercise — so long as they're done correctly.
+Generally, leg curls are pretty safe for your knees, and are actually a common knee-friendly rehab exercise — so long as you're using safe leg curl form.
 When you're lying down, your knees should be flat on the floor.

 How to Do Dumbbell Leg Curls With Perfect Form